 - Stringy discharge

 - A foreign body sensation

-Some cases of Dry Eye are caused by Blepharitis, a condition that causes our eyelids to become inflamed, crusty, and sore.
-Blepharitis can be caused by Dry Eye, as well as problems such as a bacterial infection, parasites, Meibomian Gland Dysfunction (MGD), and fungal infections.
+Some cases of dry eye are caused by blepharitis, a condition that causes our eyelids to become inflamed, crusty, and sore.

-The procedure is very straightforward.
-First, your eye care professional will treat your eyes with numbing drops before using the BlephEx device.
-The whole procedure usually lasts between six and eight minutes and can provide immediate relief and encourage your eyes to resume producing normal tears.
+The procedure usually lasts between 6 and 8 minutes and can provide immediate relief and encourage your eyes to resume producing normal tears.

-Lacripep is still in its clinical trial phase, but the results so far are promising.
-Lacripep is a topical eye drop that aims to treat the causes of Dry Eye, as opposed to just treating the symptoms.
-While traditional eye drops seek to reduce inflammation Lacripep aims to stop our eyes from becoming inflamed in the first place by targeting the cells in our eyes that come in contact with our tears and creating a stable tear film (which reduces evaporation).
+While traditional eye drops seek to reduce inflammation, Lacripep aims to stop our eyes from becoming inflamed in the first place by targeting the cells in our eyes that come in contact with our tears and creating a stable tear film (which reduces evaporation).

-Unlike traditional eye drops, which are washed away almost instantly, Lacripep remains in our eyes for up to twenty-four hours by soaking into our lipid layer.
+Lacripep remains in the eyes for up to 24 hours by soaking into the lipid layer.
 This allows the eye to release the medication slowly, providing continuous relief as it works.